Laser Engraving Tips and Techniques for Popular Materials

 • Uneven Engraving:

-• Ensure the marble is level and securely placed on the laser bed.
+• Ensure the stone is level and securely placed on the laser bed.

 • Chipping or Cracking: